 Attend Back-to-School Night and Parent-Teacher Conferences

-Keep in mind that parents or guardians can request meetings with teachers, principals, school counsellors, or other school staff any time during the school year.
+Keep in mind that at any time during the school year, parents or guardians can make a request to meet with teachers, principals, school counsellors, or other school staff members.

 Visit the School and Its Website

 When you talk to your child about their day at school, it can be helpful to connect with them on a more personal level if you know the physical layout of the school building and grounds.
 For instance, it is beneficial to be aware of the location of the principal's office, the school nurse, the cafeteria, the gym, the athletic fields, the playgrounds, the auditorium, and special classes.

 You can find information about the following on the website of the institution:

 the calendar and staff contact information for the school

 upcoming activities such as field trips and test schedules